C-574/PhotonVM/docs/manual/integration-guide.md

 ```

 ## Compiling Byte-Code
 To execute anything on the VM byte-code is required which is a binary list of instructions that tell the VM what to do.
-As it is pretty difficult to write raw byte-code Photon defines a language that can be compiled into actual executable byte-code.
+As it is difficult to write raw byte-code Photon defines a language that can be compiled into actual executable byte-code.
 For more information about the syntax of the language see the [language documentation](language.md).

 !!! tip
     If byte-code is compiled offline instead and no compiler is required then consider disabling this feature altogether.
 See the [build options](#build-options) for more information.